Complexity of syntactical tree fragments of Independence-Friendly logic: Equivalence of sentences and formulas

 We will need a well known fact about the expressivity of $IF$ sentences:

-\begin{prop} (\cite{ManSanSev2011}, Theorems 6.10, 6.16) On the sentence level, $IF$ logic is equiexpressible with existential second order logic.
+\begin{prop} (\cite{ManSanSev2011}, Theorems 6.10, 6.16) On the sentence level, $IF$ logic is equiexpressive with existential second order logic.
 Thus, by Fagin's theorem (\cite{Fag1974}), the set of $IF$ sentences characterizes the complexity class NP. \end{prop}

-For what regards equivalence of open formulas, many possibilities have been considered in the literature; probably the simplest option would be to consider two formulas $\psi,\theta$ equivalent if in all structures they are satisfied by the same teams, \emph{provided that we only consider teams whose variable domain contains $FV(\psi)\cup FV(\theta)$}.
-However, many important equivalence rules of $IF$ logic are context-dependent; they hold only if some kinds of restrictions are imposed on the contexts in which the formulas may appear; that is, these rules only hold if the formulas do not occur in the scope of certain quantifiers.
+A richness of equivalence rules for $IF$ formulas was developed (mainly) in \cite{Dec2005}, \cite{CaiDecJan2009}, \cite{Man2009}, \cite{ManSanSev2011}, \cite{Bar2013}, \cite{Sev2014}; we list here those rules that will be needed in the following.
+These rules act on formulas, so our notion of truth-equivalence of sentences does not suffice to describe them.
+Many alternatives have been considered in the literature for what regards equivalence of $IF$ formulas; the simplest option would be to consider two formulas $\psi,\theta$ equivalent if in all structures they are satisfied by the same teams, \emph{provided that we only consider teams whose variable domain contains $FV(\psi)\cup FV(\theta)$}.
+However, many important equivalence rules of $IF$ logic are context-dependent: they hold only if some kinds of restrictions are imposed on the contexts in which the formulas may appear; that is, these rules only hold if the formulas do not occur in the scope of certain quantifiers.
 Thus, it is in many occasions more convenient to consider notions of equivalence relativized to contexts.
-This has been been done in two different ways in the literature: 1) in the style of Caicedo, Dechesne and Janssen (\cite{CaiDecJan2009}), specifying which variables should not appear in the context, and 2) in the style of Mann, Sandu and Sevenster, expressing equivalence in a fixed context.
-The latter has the advantage of involving only a finite domain, but it leads to more cumbersome formulations of the equivalence rules.
-We stick here to the former option.
+We do it here in the style of Caicedo, Dechesne and Janssen (\cite{CaiDecJan2009}), specifying which variables should not appear in the context.\footnote{Actually, our definitions will slightly differ from those of \cite{CaiDecJan2009}.
+Our definitions are meant to extend truth-equivalence to open formulas, \cite{CaiDecJan2009} aimed at extending a stricter notion called ``strong equivalence''.}